openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 ``owner``: dictionary (optional)
     This key contains information about the assigned owner of this repository.
-    **Note:** Initially, the key served two purposes: assigning ownership of the repository and as a "who to contact" for repo related issues.
-Ownership info has now been moved to an edx internal location.
-As for contact info, this is still WIP.
-We plan on adding contact point to repos at some point in the future.
-The exact location is still to be determined, possible in openedx.yaml or CODEOWNERS file.

     ``type``: string (optional)
         The value of this key must be either ``team`` or ``repo``.
 It indicates which ownership model applies to this repository, and therefore which of these two keys should exist with a non-empty value.